- December 11, 2014

 About

-BlazBlue: Continuum Shift Extend is a single player and multiplayer fighting game.
+BlazBlue: Continuum Shift Extend is a single player and multiplayer arcade fighting game with a anime theme.
 It was developed by Arc System Works and was released on December 11, 2014.
 It received very positive reviews from players.

 BlazBlue: Continuum Shift Extend is a 2D fighting game and the enhanced version of BlazBlue: Continuum Shift II.
 The game features an updated version of Calamity Trigger's Story Mode called Blazblue Calamity Trigger Reconstruction; the inclusion of Relius Clover as a playable character; four new stories for Platinum, Makoto, Valkenhayn, and Relius; a new Unlimited Mars game mode; hidden Distor…